AlexArendsen/air-quality/README.md

 ## Dependencies and Compatibility Notes

-The only dependency for Air Quality is **libpcacp**.
+The only dependency for Air Quality is **libpcap**.
 The bundled support scripts have additional dependencies.
 Please refer to the corresponding section in this document for more information.